-- During winter breaks, you are still responsible for keeping public sidewalks adjacent to your home free of snow and ice.
-Please make arrangements with friends or neighbors. - Thieves know the university schedule, so make your place look lived in. - Tell your neighbors you'll be out of town and ask them to keep an eye out on your home. - Keep all windows and doors locked. - Store electronic equipment and small valuables (jewelry) in a safe place. - Cancel your newspaper so it doesn't pile up outside your house. - Contact the post office and have them hold your mail while you are away. - Have a timer for lights so your house looks occupied, even while you are gone. - If your neighbors have an extra vehicle, ask if they are willing to park in your driveway. - Keep your heat on during winter months so pipes don't freeze and break.
+During winter breaks, you are still responsible for keeping public sidewalks adjacent to your home free of snow and ice.
+Make arrangements with friends or neighbors.

+Thieves know the university schedule, so make your place look lived in.

+Tell your neighbors you'll be out of town and ask them to keep an eye out on your home.

+Keep all windows and doors locked.

+Store electronic equipment and small valuables in a safe place.

+Contact the post office and have them hold your mail while you are away.

+Have a timer for lights so your house looks occupied, even while you are gone.

+If your neighbors have an extra vehicle, ask if they are willing to park in your driveway.

+Keep your heat on during winter months so pipes don't freeze and break.
 Coming back to a flood would be a bummer, not to mention a costly mistake.